Essential Measures:

 Includes an overview of the toolkit and a short glossary.
 However, most terminology will be defined along the way.

-Includes an introduction to evidence-based opioid prevention intervention, organized by four categories: public messaging campaigns, prescriber education, harm reduction, and other strategies.
+Includes an introduction to evidence-based Public Health, organized by four categories: public messaging campaigns, prescriber education, harm reduction, and other strategies.

 10 Essential Public Health Services